Brygmophyseter

 Brygmophyseter, known as the biting sperm whale, is an extinct genus of toothed whale in the sperm whale family with one species, B. shigensis.
-When it was first described in 1994, the species was placed in the genus Scaldicetus based on tooth morphology, but this was later revised in 1995.
-In 2006, it was classified into the genus Naganocetus, which is considered to be a junior synonym.
-The only known specimen, a nearly complete skeleton, was dated to be around 15–14 million years old.
+When it was first described in 1994, the species was placed in the genus Scaldicetus based on tooth morphology, but this was later revised in 2006.
+A month later since the naming of Brygmophyseter, another study classified this species into the genus Naganocetus, which is considered to be a junior synonym.
+The only known specimen, a nearly complete skeleton, was dated to be around 16–15 million years old (middle Miocene).
 Brygmophyseter is thought to have been 7–9 m long, and it probably had 11 or 12 teeth in the upper and lower jaws.
 Brygmophyseter is part of a group of macroraptorial sperm whales (often shortened to "raptorial") which tended to be apex predators using their large teeth to catch struggling prey such as whales.
 It had a spermaceti organ which was probably used for biosonar like in the modern sperm whale.
 The whale has made an appearance on The History Channel's TV series Jurassic Fight Club.